ratheeshcoolhot4-oss/second-brain/TECHNICAL.md

 It is sensitive to magnitude (vector length).

-"I accepted work while exhausted" (short entry) → vector of length 1.0 "I accepted work while exhausted because my manager pressured me and money was tight and I couldn't think straight" (long entry) → vector of length 1.8 (more content = different magnitude)
+"I accepted work while exhausted" (short entry) → vector of length 1.0 "I accepted work while exhausted because my wife pressured me and money was tight and I couldn't think straight" (long entry) → vector of length 1.8 (more content = different magnitude)